 Since the first municipal sewage systems were not built until the 1840s, waste removal of human and animal excrement in medieval towns was abysmal.
 As we’ve said, it was nonexistent.
 Of course, castles had moats, others had the Thames, but peasants in fields dumped their chamber pots out in the pathways.

 As disgusting as that was, the rain made it worse.
-Dirt and cobblestone streets became rivers of sludge and piss, washing the filthy stench through town.
+Dirt and cobblestone streets became rivers of sludge and urine, washing the filthy stench through town.
+It really was as bad as it sounds.
+And we don't mean it took light flooding to cause this; any amount of moisture on the ground exacerbated the issue.

 The Stench of the Thames